Doken-Tokuyama/NeuralArt/README.md

 ![Result image](output/Result.png?raw=true "Result image")

-The two images must have the same shape but they could be modify, as other parameters, in the [nst_utils.py](nst_utils.py) file :
+The two images must have the same shape but this one could be modify, as other parameters, in the [nst_utils.py](nst_utils.py) file :
 ```
 class CONFIG:
     IMAGE_WIDTH = 774 # You can modify the width of the two input images